The Capstone College of Nursing offers the following:

-Focuses on establishing relationships with clients and families, group dynamics, team building, leadership and management skills, negotiation, human diversity in health and illness, conflict management, and rural health issues relevant for case management of rural populations and the clinical nurse leader (CNL), and nurse practitioner (NP) student.
+This required course focuses on establishing relationships with person(s) and families, group dynamics, team building, leadership and management skills, negotiation, human diversity in health and illness, conflict management, and rural health issues relevant for advanced nursing roles of the nurse case manager (NCM), clinical nurse leader (CNL), and nurse practitioner (NP) student.
 This course carries "W" designation ONLY for the RN/BSN/MSN.
 It is required for the RN/BSN/MSN students to meet the university’s core curriculum requirements for writing (W).

 This course deals with recognition and analysis of the legal and ethical issues facing healthcare professionals and administrators.
 Building on theories and processes from business, medicine, nursing and other disciplines, students will develop a systematic approach to resolving ethical and legal conflicts.

 This course describes the professional role of the clinical nurse leader (CNL) with rural populations across the life span.
 Emphasis is on the influence of the CNL on person(s) outcomes at both the microsystem level.
 Students will assess complex person(s) demands, plan coordinated, multidisciplinary, evidence-based collaborative approaches to person(s) care, and appraise strategies for evaluation of person(s) outcomes.